PericoLedesma/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication

+__Objetive__
-__Objetive:__ Practical knowledge of implementing a decentralized authentication service into a web-application with custom login and signup pages in a react application.
+Practical knowledge of implementing a decentralized authentication service into a web-application with custom login and signup pages in a react application.

-__Week Summary:__
+__Week Summary__
    * Provision via ClickOps a Amazon Cognito User Pool
    * Install and configure Amplify client-side library for Amazon Cognito
    * Implement API calls to Amazon Cognito for custom login, signup, recovery and forgot password page
    * Show conditional elements and data based on logged in or logged out
    * Verify JWT Token server side to serve authenticated API endpoints in Flask Application

+__Notes__
-__Notes:__ Need a basic jc tutorial
+Need a basic jc tutorial

 AWS Services used:
 * AWS cognito